BurnBirdX7/JPyIPC/README.md

  * Run the server: `python -m python-server` (in background or separate terminal)
  * Run the test: `./gradlew :test --tests TestWithPythonServer`

-These tests expect certain behaviour from the server, so if you are implementing your server you need to edit the test to suit your implementation.
+These tests are designed to expect specific behavior from the server.
+Therefore, if you are implementing your own server, you may need to modify the tests to align with your implementation.
+This could involve adapting the test cases to suit the expected behavior of your server.

 ## Build the library

+Run:
-`./gradlew :jar`
+ * `./gradlew :jar` or
- * or `./gradlew :build` if you want to run the tests
+ * `./gradlew :build` if you want to run tests